Thunfischpirat/Age-Detection-Over-18/readme.md

 This Python script uses OpenCV and trained Deep Learning models to identify faces in a video stream (from a webcam or a video file) and categorize the detected faces into three age groups: Under 18, Check ID, and Over 18.
 The script then highlights the faces with color codes depending on the age group.

 ## Functionality
-The function `highlightFace` processes frames from a video stream and detects faces.
+The function `highlight_face` processes frames from a video stream and detects faces.
 It uses a trained neural network (loaded in the variable `net`) to perform face detection, and returns a list of bounding boxes for the detected faces.

 The main script reads video and image data from a source specified as a command-line argument (`--source`).
 If no source is specified, it defaults to the webcam (`0`).